 There are many different types of museums around the world.
-Each museum is usually dedicated to displaying certain types of exhibits based upon subject matter and the museum's specialty.
-Many museums go by names that don’t have the word “museum” in them at all.
+Each one might display certain types of exhibits based on subject matter.
+Many go by names that don’t have the word “museum” in them at all.

 Let’s take a look at some popular types of museums.
 If you love art, there’s no shortage of art museums around the world.
-One of the most famous art museums in the world is the Louvre in Paris, France.
+One of the most famous is the Louvre in Paris, France.
 It’s the home of the Mona Lisa.
 Many other famous art museums can be found in New York City.
-In addition to paintings, art museums usually contain all sorts of art, from sculptures to fabric art.
+In addition to paintings, they usually contain all sorts of art, from sculptures to fabric art.

-Many cities now have specialty children’s museums.
+Many cities now have children’s museums.
 What do they display there?
 Children from the past?
 We hope not!
-Children's museums usually feature a wide variety of hands-on activities that allow children to explore their imaginations by interacting with exhibits on a personal level.
+These usually feature many hands-on activities.
+These give kids a chance to explore their imaginations by interacting with exhibits on a personal level.

 If you love animals and nature, then you’ll love natural museums.
-These museums might contain exhibits about various creatures, as well as hands-on activities that let kids interact with nature in ways they might not experience at home or school.
+They might contain exhibits about various creatures and hands-on activities.
+These let kids interact with nature in ways they might not experience at home or school.

 Science and space museums take children on a trip all around and even beyond Earth.
-If you WONDER about the world around you or what’s “out there," then you’ll want to find a science or space museum to tour.
+Do you WONDER about the world around you or what’s “out there”?
+If so, you’ll want to find a science or space museum to tour.

-Depending upon where you live, there may be a wide variety of specialty museums available to tour.
-What do specialty museums feature?
+Depending on where you live, there may be a wide variety of specialty museums available to tour.
+What do these feature?
 It depends!
 You can find museums dedicated to trains, automobiles, ships, airplanes, dinosaurs, and more!

 Museums are probably easier to find than you might imagine.
-Did you realize there are more than 17,000 museums in the United States alone?
+Did you realize there are more than 17,000 of them in the United States alone?
 How many of those are within an hour of your home?
 Now that’s something to WONDER about!

-Not all museums are buildings either.
-If you've ever been to a zoo or botanical gardens, you've been to a museum with living exhibits that are right out in the open instead of hanging on a wall or sitting behind glass.
-Have you ever thought of these types of places as museums?
-They are!
+Not all museums are buildings, either.
+Have you ever been to a zoo or botanical gardens?
+These are museums with living exhibits that are right out in the open instead of hanging on a wall or sitting behind glass.
 What other types of open air museums can you think of?